ritterbush/turing-machine-programs/README.md

 # Turing machine programs

 ### See [https://github.com/ritterbush/turing-machines](https://github.com/ritterbush/turing-machines) for a primer on Turing machines.

-In short:
+In short,

 There are four commands: